wmhilton-stoplight/platform-docs/2.-workspaces/m.groups.md

 For example, Stoplight uses groups to organize its public documentation into two groups: one primarily focused on the Stoplight platform and one for open-source products.

-These groups help users navigate the documentation projects more easily in the workspace sidebar.
+These groups help users navigate the documentation projects in the workspace sidebar.

 <!-- focus: false -->
 ![Groups in Sidebar](https://stoplight.io/api/v1/projects/cHJqOjI/images/97tL2U4rvZc)